-Magnesium oil is a super-saturated solution of magnesium chloride in distilled water.
-Applied topically, when it dries it can feel chalky on the skin as some minerals precipitate out of solution while being absorbed into the body.
+A supersaturated solution of magnesium chloride in distilled water, magnesium oil is applied topically.
+When it dries, the solution can feel chalky on the skin as some minerals precipitate out while being absorbed into the body.

-Chronic stress, caffeine, alcohol and sugar all can potentially deplete magnesium.
+Chronic stress, caffeine, alcohol, and sugar can all potentially deplete magnesium.
 Carbonated soft drinks are the worst offenders in this regard.

-Many classes of drugs, both over-the-counter and prescription, deplete magnesium reserves.
-These include antibiotics, anti-depressants, anti-inflammatories, diuretics, and antacids.
+Many classes of drugs, both over the counter and prescription, deplete magnesium reserves.
+These include antibiotics, antidepressants, anti-inflammatories, diuretics, and antacids.

 Through an antagonist action, excess calcium can create an imbalance between the two minerals, leading to a relative deficiency of magnesium.
 Although this can occur with a diet rich in calcium and low in magnesium, the more common concern is excess calcium from a poorly absorbed supplemental form, such as calcium carbonate.